dustinblackman/oatmeal/README.md

 Terminal UI to chat with large language models (LLM) using different model backends, and direct integrations with your favourite editors!

 Version: 0.3.0
-Commit: v0.3.0
+Commit: v0.3.0-4-gdeba39e

-Usage: oatmeal [OPTIONS]
+Usage: oatmeal [OPTIONS] [COMMAND]

+Commands:
+  completions  Generates shell completions sessions     Manage past chat sessions help         Print this message or the help of the given subcommand(s)

 Options:
   -b, --backend <backend>            The initial backend hosting a model to connect to.
 [Possible values: ollama, openai] [env: OATMEAL_BACKEND=] [default: ollama]